cloudobserver/ammas-tour-info/README.md

   * Width side-to-side: 52.5 inches
   * Length front-to-back: 43.5 inches

-With the added padding, I estimate the new dimensions are approximately:
+With the added padding, the new dimensions are very roughly:
   * Height: 14.5
   * Width side-to-side: 54 inches
   * Length front-to-back: 45 inches